 I think the Xeon E3-1231v3 is about the best bang for the dollar for an E3 class CPU right now.
 You get 4 3.4GHz cores (with 3.8GHz turbo), VT-d, ECC support, and hyper-threading.
 It’s about $3 more than the Xeon E3-1230v3 but at 100MHz faster.
 I’m actually using the Xeon E3-1240v3 (which is identical to the 1231v3) because I saw a good price on a used one a while ago.

 ICY DOCK ToughArmor 4 x 2.5″ Mobile Rack.
 The hotswap bays seem pretty high quality metal.

-Hard Drives: I’m running 2TB Seagate 7200 RPM Drives, although they may not be the most reliable drives they’re cheap and I’m confident with RAID-Z2 (and I also always have two off-site backups and one onsite backup).
-For SSDs I use Intel’s DC S3700 (here’s some performance testing I did on a different system, hopefully I’ll get a chance to retest on this build)
+Hard Drives: See my Hard Drives for ZFS post.
+I’m running 2TB Seagate 7200 RPM Drives, although they may not be the most reliable drives they’re cheap and I’m confident with RAID-Z2 (and I also always have two off-site backups and one onsite backup).
+For SSDs I use Intel’s DC S3700 (here’s some performance testing I did on a different system, hopefully, I’ll get a chance to retest on this build)